Arena – Same Time

 “And no news from Buffy yet?”
 Dawn asked.

-"I’m sure she’ll be okay Dawnie," Willow said as she tried to reassure her.
-"Let’s focus on finding a cure for this, okay?
-There’re a lot of girls out there to save."
+“I’m sure she’ll be okay, Dawnie,” Willow said, in a not quite convincing attempt at reassurance.
+“Let’s focus on finding a cure for this, okay?
+There’re a lot of girls out there to save.”

 They all bobbed their heads in agreement.